FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-11-02-manual-server-creation.md

 ### Updating your BDS Server

+{: .warning }

+> Make sure to make a backup of your server to prevent any data loss.

 1. Get an archive with a newer version of BDS.
 Only need the `bedrock_server` file is necessary for updating, so you can unarchive it on your device.
 Refer to ["Installing the Latest BDS"](#installing-the-latest-bds).

 2. Select the `bedrock_server` file in your server's File Manager.